lmaldonadoch/ror-social-scaffold/README.md

 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

-> On this milestone, we achieved the creation of a 2 record per relationship architecture for the database based on [the article by Quassnoi](https://explainextended.com/2009/03/07/selecting-friends/) where he explains and shows why this model is better than a cross-checking architecture to eliminate the possibility of multiple friend requests with the same 2 users.
-We polished the front-end to give users all the features expected in a social network; like send friend requests, accept/deny requests, see posts in chronological order, create posts, add comments to posts, etc.
+> On this milestone, we finally deployed our app to Heroku so that it can be accessed everywhere.
+We managed to finish creating all the Social Network functionality and features for an MVP deployment with industry-standard style and high-quality code.
+You can access the live version of the website from [here](https://murmuring-thicket-07012.herokuapp.com/users/sign_in)

 ![screenshot1](images/screenshot02.png)